 How to Apply

-We welcome prospective applicants to contact the Fellowship Director via email at firstname.lastname@example.org.
-Please include a copy of your CV in your correspondence.
+We welcome prospective applicants to contact both the Fellowship Director and the Fellowship Coordinator via email at firstname.lastname@example.org.
+Please include a copy of your CV in your correspondence and cc the Program Coordinator, Kim Regner, at email@example.com.

-As of 2013, Medical Toxicology has joined the National Resident Matching Program for the starting class of July 2014.
+The OHSU Medical Toxicology Fellowship participates in the National Resident Matching Program.
 Below is the timeline for application for the match:

 Further information about the match can be found on the NRMP website.